geodrive80/buypass-frontend-test/README.md

 We'd like you to create a small React Redux application displaying pot information from a fictive lottery.
 You are free to solve the task as you want, any third party library, project architecture or component structure is up to you.
 We've used create-react-app to bootstrap the project, and created the redux store and actions for you, use that as you please.
 Launch the application to see a bit more description.

 ## Share your solution
-Commit your changes and either create a Pull Request to origin or share the project with us on your repository hosting service.
+Clone the project and share your solution with us on your personal GitHub repository.

 ## Any questions?
 Contact information is provided in the accompanying email.
 * For help with any technical problems contact Leiv Fredrik Berge.
-* All other questions can be directed at Jørn Råstad.
+* All other questions can be directed to Jørn Raastad.

 Good luck!